 In those times we need some clarity and vision on the next steps of our career path.

-In fact, you’ve probably heard that most people change their careers (not just their jobs) SEVEN times in their lifetime.
+In fact, you’ve probably heard that most people change their careers (not just their jobs) seven to ten times in their lifetime.
 For some of my clients, that number is even higher.

 Navigating these career crossroads usually requires the advice and assistance of a career coach.
 How do you know when it’s time to invest in a career coach?